 “It’s like tortoise versus the hare,” said Joseph Sorrentino, a managing director at compensation consultant Steven Hall & Partners.
 “Wall Street firms are pushing the risk envelope, which in good years meant big payouts, but since the crisis has meant a lot less or no payouts.”

 CEO pay at regional lenders is climbing as the traditional banking business of taking deposits and making loans drives profit gains.
 At the same time, investment-banking and trading losses during the financial crisis, and volatility since then, have damped earnings and curbed compensation at some of the biggest firms.

 “You’ve had a handoff in terms of what’s doing well,” said Scott Siefers, an analyst at Sandler O’Neill & Partners LP in New York.
 “Traditional banking, even though it’s still a challenging environment, seems to be having an easier time.”

 The increase in pay for the CEOs of regional lenders comes amid protests over compensation policies at the biggest banks.
-Citigroup (C) Inc. shareholders last month rejected a $15 million 2011 pay package for CEO Vikram Pandit, 55, after the company’s stock fell 44 percent last year.
+Citigroup (C:US) Inc. shareholders last month rejected a $15 million 2011 pay package for CEO Vikram Pandit, 55, after the company’s stock fell 44 percent last year.
 While the vote isn’t binding, the board will consult with shareholders “to understand their concerns,” said Shannon Bell, a spokeswoman for the firm.